Bay Alarm Medical vs. LifeStation: Full Comparison for 2024

 LifeStation offers two simple packages, a perk that helps make the decision process easier.
 And it charges no equipment costs, which Bay Alarm does.

 But ultimately our Reviews Team chose Bay Alarm Medical over LifeStation for several reasons.
-Bay Alarm Medical has lower starting monthly costs, a faster response time, a longer device range, less expensive fall detection, and more product variety to choose from.
+Bay Alarm Medical has lower starting monthly costs, a fast response time, a longer device range, less expensive fall detection, and more product variety to choose from.
 The company also made a better first impression on our Reviews Team than LifeStation by being open about product services and costs online.
 Bay Alarm Medical also includes the Vial of Life program in all new subscriptions, which allows customers to save medical information, such as their current medication list, in their homes for emergency personnel to reference in an emergency.

 Frequently asked questions